ayuvaraj/fwMgt/README.md

 # fwMgt
-Managing Firewall devices using open source protocol NETCONF It is my own practise project at begining stage.
+Managing Firewall devices using open source protocol NETCONF.
+It is my own practise project at begining stage.